 Below: Close up of proper grain line placement at side seams.

-Now, the amount of frustration you experience when you sew your garment can vary greatly depending on the type of fabric you use.
-All fabrics react differently in many situations so there is no fixed list of fabrics.
+The amount of frustration you will experience when you sew your garment can vary greatly depending on the type of fabric you use.
+Fabrics react differently depending on the situation so there is no fixed list of fabrics.
 Generally, stiffer fabrics like taffeta are less problematic than delicate silks.
 Fabrics that stretch more on the cross grain than straight grain are prime candidates.
-However, now that you have this information don’t take a chance.
-Follow the grain whenever you can and you will probably avoid countless hours of swearing at your sewing machine.
-If you have sewn a pleated skirt in the past and just realized this was your mistake, don’t feel bad.
+However, now that you have this information don’t take any chances.
+Follow the grain whenever you can and you will probably avoid countless hours of swearing at your sewing machine. 🙂 If you have sewn a pleated skirt in the past and just realized this was your mistake, don’t feel badly.
 When it comes to pleating, many people are unaware of these techniques.